pipobscure/pipobscure/_posts/2014-01-06-cookiesnbarbells-mishasteaparty-john-i-am.markdown

 ---
 layout: post
-title: "> I really despise spoilers but this one is great.
+title: "I really despise spoilers but this one is great.
 Can’t wait to watch it."
 date: 2014-01-06 16:36:20 Z
 tags: []
 ---